opensafely/hh-classification-research/README.md

-# OpenSAFELY Research Template
+# Household composition and risk of severe COVID-19

 This is a study looking at the association between generational composition of a household and risk of severe COVID-19 in older people by ethnicity.

-# Household composition and risk of severe COVID-19

 This is the code and configuration for our paper, _name goes here_